XPT Spotlight: Certified Coach Mark Roberts

 For the everyday person it all provides a great way to really stress the body into adaptation without a) taking up too much time and b) providing a very low impact environment with little to no risk of injury.
 It really forces you out of your comfort zone.

 XPT: What are some of the success stories you’ve seen in implementing XPT Breathing, Pool Training, and Recovery methods with your athletes?

 MR: When it comes to the breathwork, it is mostly their ability to push further into their conditioning with nose only breathing.
 Therefore, providing them with more gears during competition and improving athletic endurance.
 It also has been proven to be a big help post-practice and -competition to help calm the system into a parasympathetic where the body is in its rest digest state.

 Working with basketball players in the pool has substantially helped maintain heavy plyo work, all the while saving the joints from the landing impacts that are normally associated with land-based work.

 Ice has best been seen to help my athletes concur the breathing protocols under stress.
 Their ability to deal with the very cold water (as a stressor) attaching thought to the breath work to calm the system inside 30s, therefore allowing the body to reap the benefits of cold water immersion from a calm and controlled mind

-XPT: What would be your quick advice to someone out there who is considering XPT as a client or becoming a certified coach, but isn’t sure if it’s for him/her?
+XPT: What would be your quick advice to someone considering XPT as a client or becoming a certified coach, but isn’t sure if it’s for him/her?

-Mark Roberts: For a prospective client, I would say let your experience guide you, XPT has such a profound effect on the body and mind in such a short amount of time you will leave thinking only of how to plug this into your daily life.
+MR: For a prospective client, I would say let your experience guide you.
+XPT has such a profound effect on the body and mind in such a short amount of time you, will leave thinking only of how to plug this into your daily life.

-XPT: Can you leave us with perhaps your favorite XPT memory or story to date?
+XPT: Can you leave us with your favorite XPT memory or story?